bwann/homelab/power.md

 second.

 The entire top drawer slot of the HELMER is occupied by the PSU, terminal blocks, the Ethernet switch, and router.
+(See photo above.)

 I used one of the sheet metal HELMER drawer assemblies here, leaving off the front panel, and trimming back the sides.
 The rear panel of the drawer has